…I didn’t notice how much I like baking or making desserts until I came to Vancouver…

 // understanding //

 To really complete the project, the designers and patrons must come to a mutual understanding how the creations turn out and exist as they are.
 Quality of work has become more important than ever.
 It’s been so long that pastry has been perceived as not-so-healthy components in the food industry or perhaps merely as the last dish of a meal.
 Well, I still remember.. how delightful it was when the pastry chef made it the unforgettable last course…

 I’m sure styles and tastes can vary widely in everyone of us.
 However, I doubt no one wouldn’t appreciate the tasteful desserts made with good quality ingredients, preferably all natural elements.

 As I’m nowhere close to the baker’s path, I’m always searching for perfection, which is unrealistic.
 Though perfection is a myth, without such a thought, I find myself staying in the same level or going backward.

 I’ll be searching for my kind of good desserts at every turn.
 Those.. which are so beautiful, actually taste wonderful, and intangibly make sense.

-Even if they seem to be too beautiful to eat, I’m afraid that’s how they reaffirm their commitment to the completion of their projects…
+Even if they seem to be too beautiful to eat, I’m afraid that’s how certain bakers or pastry chefs reaffirm their commitment to the completion of their projects…